 Porvoo Old Town

 Porvoo (in Swedish: Borgå) is a Finish town located 45 km east of Helsinki or approximately 30 minutes of drive.
 From Helsinki follow highway E18 towards Kotka and Saint Petersburg.
 The town is famous for its old town dominated by colorful wooden houses in a dense medieval street pattern.
-In the center of the old town is Porvoo Cathedral which is symbolic and idyllic situated in the upper part of town with stunning view of old Porvoo and Porvoo River.
-The most famous wooden houses in Porvoo Old Town are the red-colored wooden storage buildings on the riverside which are declared as a UNESCO world heritage site.
+In the center of the old town you can see Porvoo Cathedral which is symbolic and idyllic situated in the upper part of town with stunning view of old Porvoo and Porvoo River.
+The most famous wooden houses in Porvoo Old Town are the red-colored wooden storage buildings on the riverside which are declared as an UNESCO world heritage site.

 More posts about Nordic Countries